sinchana673/sinchana673/README.md

-- 👋 Hi, I’m @sinchana673
+# 👋 Hi, I’m Sinchana R

+- 🌍 From Bangalore
+- 🎓 Completed BE in Computer Science and Engineering (CGPA: 8.99) from Rajarajeswari College of Engineering
+- 💼 Currently working as a Data Engineer
+- 🛠️ Skilled in C, Java(Basics), Python, HTML, CSS
+- 📊 Data Engineering skills: SQL, ETL pipelines, Delta Lake, Databricks
-- 👀 I’m interested in ... travelling, reading books
+- 👀 Interested in travelling and reading books
-- 🌱 I’m currently learning ...
-B.E.
-CSE and I am passionate about technology and programming languages like C, Java and python (basics), html, css
-- 💞️ I’m looking to collaborate on ...good reputed organization
+- 🤝 Looking to collaborate with reputed organizations and contribute to impactful projects

 <!---
 sinchana673/sinchana673 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.